EmmetOT/BufferSorter/README.md

  It couldn't be simpler, really.
 Reverse and sublist length are optional parameters.

-The project included is Unity version 2020.3.0f1, but there's nothing in the project other than the C# file and compute shader, and nothing especially version dependent.
+The project included is Unity version 2020.3.0f1, but there's nothing in the project other than the C# file and compute shader (as well as some unit tests in a demo script), and nothing especially version dependent.
 Just copy the scripts and meta files over and you're good to go.